 According to the findings of a poll by YouGov, another 23% think that parents should go on child-free trips regularly.
 The perks of going on a child-free vacation include having more time for yourself, relieving stress, rekindling the romance between partners, and appreciating kids more.

-15. Childfree stats and facts reveal that the Post Ranch Inn (California) and Hotel Wailea (Maui, Hawaii) are some of the most popular kid-free vacation getaways.
+15. Childfree stats reveal that the Post Ranch Inn (California) and Hotel Wailea (Maui, Hawaii) are some of the most popular kid-free vacation getaways.

 Single people, couples, or married people who want to take a break from children prefer kid-free resorts, such as El Dorado Maroma (Mexico), Sandals Whitehouse (Jamaica), and Beach Club Hotel (Australia).
 These resorts offer visitors the much needed “quiet time” and a chance to fully relax.